Education DirectorWashington Improv Theater

 Jonathan completed the WIT curriculum in 2011 and has been doing improv non-stop ever since.
 He’s done the trek to NYC for classes at UCB and takes any workshop available that fits into his schedule.
 There was a brief 6 month period where he wasn’t performing weekly and it almost killed him.
 There’s a fine line between passion and neurosis and he walks it like a cliche.

 He performs with Dan Miller and Lura Barber as part of Beverly Crusher, which was the FIST X champion in 2016.
-Currently he performs with Madeline and indie troupe Sistine Robot.
-He’s also a former member of Vicinity (which performed the close quarters format).
-In Providence, he was a member of Hell’s Lemonade and Improv Jones.
+Currently he performs with indie troupe Sistine Robot and WIT project, The Interview.
+From 2018 to 2019 he was grateful to be a part of special projects, You Are Afraid of the Dark, The 4th Estate and his dream show, sci-fi epic, Starship Odyssey.

 Photo by Jeff Salamore